|

 This is when visibility gaps surface.

-Industry research shows 88% of infrastructure professionals cite time constraints and 85% cite tool limitations as major challenges.
+According to a Virima Infrastructure Benchmark Study, 88% of infrastructure professionals cite time constraints and 85% cite tool limitations as the top barriers to maintaining accurate infrastructure documentation.

 Meanwhile, audit expectations have shifted from “show the diagram” to “prove accountability.”

-In this article, we’re evaluating ‘UVexplorer’, the most commonly researched network visualization tool for teams trying to automate discovery and eliminate stale diagrams.
+This review evaluates UVexplorer, one of the most commonly researched network visualization tools for teams trying to automate IT discovery and eliminate stale diagrams, alongside the best alternatives for teams whose requirements go further.

 • What UVexplorer does